PrestoCloud/terraform-aws-docker/README.md

 Here is the basic setup to run up docker swarm cluster in AWS using the Terraform.
 [Terraform](https://www.terraform.io) is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 Using Terraform helps to create the infrastructure you can change, and trace safely and efficiently.
 A small swarm cluster will be created during startup.
 One swarm manager + two swarm workers.
 In the  *app-instances.tf* you will find the configuration.
 The swarm is initiated during provisioning.
 All other swarm agents (workers) will connect to the manager by a token, generated during the swarm initialisation.
 The trick is we should do it automatically, but we don't know the token before the initialisation.
 To send the token to the agents, I copy it to a file on the swarm manager and do "scp" to the manager host from the agent's machines.

+For storage, we provision an EFS drive that gets attached via docker volumes to various stacks when they are deployed.
+We have some helpers for this, but the solution allows us to have flexible, backed-up storage on AWS that is accessible to containers seamlessly as a filesystem mount.

+Currently I have not set up a backup plan, but that is a good idea for a #TODO. https://us-west-2.console.aws.amazon.com/backup/home.
+Ideally this would be set up as well in TF.

 ## Installation
 How to install terraform you can find [here](https://www.terraform.io/intro/getting-started/install.html).
 Or you can using a Docker image to keep your environment clear.
 For example, [this one](https://hub.docker.com/r/amontaigu/terraform/).